 Who am I really?

 According to the Pathwork (Eva Pierrakos), our divine CORE (sometimes called, “the Center of Right Energy”) is the repository of endless joy, intuition and creativity.
 It contains wisdom, happiness and the answer to all questions about our growth and development.
 This CORE part of us would seem to be all we would ever want to be and express.
-It is also the part of us that knows no fear and understands and welcomes our very life task.
+It is also the part of us that knows no fear, understands and sends “units of recognition” (positive Strokes) into the world and welcomes our very life task.

 The Divine Qualities of our CORE (or Higher Self or real self) are Love, Power, Serenity and Wisdom.
 But these divine expressions become easily obscured by other layers in our personality (our Lower self and our Masks) which interpose themselves between our CORE and the world.